veged/xjst/README.md

 Multiple `template` statements will be grouped to construct optimal conditions graph.
 Order of the `template` statements matters, the priority decreases from the bottom to the top.

+There're few restrictions for templates:

+*   Expressions in template's predicate should have no side-effects (i.e. should not change transformation context).

+*   It's preferred to use function calls or equality comparisons joined by logical `&&` operator for expressions, as it can be better optimized at compilation time.

 ### Local